skycoin/User-Manuals/Mobile_Wallet/Initialization of your Mobile Wallet.md

 The PIN code is meant to protect your coins from any unauthorized access and hence it is wise to create a PIN which is easy to remember but at the same time hard to guess for a third party.

-You can learn more on how to create a safe PIN code in the following chapter:[]()
+You can learn more on how to create a safe PIN code in the following chapter:[Security Recommendation for your Mobile Wallet](https://github.com/SkycoinProject/User-Manuals/blob/master/Mobile_Wallet/%5BMobile%5D%20Security%20Recommendations.md)

 ## Wallet Creation